aleinei/Database-Structure/README.md

 6-  If the customer's information were fake, no message would be sent to the customer and and the value to be 3-FakeCustomer

+7-  The same for the above to be applied to Merchants